-Grantee and Lessee: Dallas Area Rapid Transit, a regional transportation authority for the State of Texas created pursuant to Chapter 452 of the Texas will have a primary term of 25 years, and an extension term of 15 years at the sole discretion of the Lessee, for a total possible term of 40 years.
+The easements will be perpetual.
+The ground lease for parking will have a primary term of 25 years, and an extension term of 15 years at the sole discretion of the Lessee, for a total possible term of 40 years.
 However, in accordance with the public purpose requirements described below, both the easements and parking lease may terminate in the event DART ceases to operate mass transit rail service at the U. T. Dallas station.
-In addition, the easements and parking lease may terminate if DART fails to open and operate the U. T. Dallas station within two years after effective date of the agreements between U. T. Dallas and
+In addition, the easements and parking lease may terminate if DART fails to open and operate the U. T. Dallas station within two years after effective date of the agreements between U. T. Dallas and DART.